Arash Ferdowsi: Career

-Ferdowsi launched Dropbox in June 2007 with his business partner, Drew Houston, at Massachusetts Institute of Technology.
+Ferdowsi launched Dropbox in June 2007 with his business partner, Drew Houston, at the Massachusetts Institute of Technology.
 In September 2007, Ferdowsi moved his company to San Francisco and raised venture capital from Sequoia Capital, Accel, Y Combinator, and a handful of individual investors.
-In March 2018, Dropbox underwent an initial public offering, valuing the company at around US$9.2 billion.
+In March 2018, Dropbox launched an initial public offering, valuing the company at around US$9.2 billion.

-From the company's establishment in June 2007 until October 2016, Ferdowsi served as the chief technology officer (CTO) of Dropbox.
-In 2020 he left the company.
+From the company's establishment in June 2007 until October 2016, Ferdowsi was the chief technology officer of Dropbox.
+Arash left Dropbox in 2020.

-Awards and highlights

-Inc. Magazine named Ferdowsi to its 2011 "30 Under 30" top entrepreneurs list.

-Fortune Magazine named Ferdowsi to its 2011 "40 Under 40" list.

-TechCrunch awarded Ferdowsi a Crunchie for "Founder Of The Year".